infinum/eightshift-docs/website/blog/2024-02-29-tips-useful-features.md

 	}
 ```

-Don’t forget to add this action to the `register` method:
+Don’t forget to add this to the `register` method:

 ```php
 \add_filter('wp_kses_allowed_html', [$this, 'ksesAllowedHtml'], 20, 1);